José Luis Iriarte Machuca

 He has a Ms.Sc. in Oceanography at Texas A & M University (USA).
 He completed his PhD. in Biology and Pelagic Ecology at the University of Concepción.

-He has studied the primary productivity of marine systems off the coast of Chile and the factors that modulate it.
-His recent research has enabled us to obtain basic information aimed at understanding the potential impact of natural changes on the primary production of the Sub-Antarctic marine ecosystem.
+In recent years, Dr. Iriarte has concentrated on studying the primary productivity of marine systems off the Chilean coast and its modulating factors (light, nutrients, stratification).
+His most recent research has allowed him to obtain basic information leading to an understanding of the potential effect of natural changes on the primary products of the Subantarctic, Patagonian, and Antarctic marine ecosystems.

 - Iriarte, J.L., Pantoja, S., Daneri, G. (2014) Oceanographic Processes in Chilean Fjords of Patagonia: from small to large-scale studies.
 Progress in Oceanography, 129: 1-7